AlessioToniolo/TraneCV/README.md

-# PhosphorCV
+# TraneCV

 ## Welcome
-This is PhosphorCV, a machine learning library for First Tech Challenge teams.
+This is TraneCV, a machine learning library for First Tech Challenge teams.
-PhosphorCV uses the [TensorFlow](https://www.tensorflow.org/) ml platform and integrates it into capabilities for FTC robot.
+TraneCV uses the [TensorFlow](https://www.tensorflow.org/) ml platform and integrates it into capabilities for FTC robot.

 ### Machine Learning Abilities